zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceTransportRead.md

     ?>

 ### dataType
-The type of data that you're expecting back from the server.
-Commonly used values are "json" and "jsonp".
-Refer to the jQuery.ajax documentation for further info.
+The type of result expected from the server.
+Commonly used values are "json" and "jsonp".Refer to the jQuery.ajax documentation for further info.

 #### Returns
 `\Kendo\Data\DataSourceTransportRead`